ibexa/documentation-developer/docs/guide/limitations.md

 ### NewObjectStateLimitation

-A Limitation to specify if the User has access to (assigning) a given `ObjectState` to Content.
+A Limitation to specify if the User has access to (assigning) a given `ObjectState` to content.

 In the `state/assign` Policy you can combine this with `ObjectStateLimitation` to limit both from and to values.